uob-positron-imaging-centre/up4/docs/source/tutorials/scalar_fields.rst

     slice_x_axis = field.slice(0, 20) # slice the 3D array at the 20st cell index along x-axis

 alternatively, one can slice the field at a given position:
-.. // TODO give a bit more detail on how it decides which cells are returned

 .. code-block:: python